Sweet and tangy keto orange chicken coated with gluten-free breading is a perfect low carb dish for those who like Asian notes in their food.

 - ½ teaspoon fresh ginger, peeled and pressed or the same amount of ground ginger

 - In a large plate or a wide bowl, combine protein powder, salt, pepper, ground ginger, and garlic powder, then set aside.

 - In a large mixing bowl, add the chicken and the beaten egg and mix.
 One by one, take the chicken pieces and place into a bowl/plate with dry mixture until coated on each side.
 Then, place on a large dry plate or a rack.
 Repeat with the rest of the chicken.

 - Add the oil into a large (11-inch/28cm) skillet so it completely covers the bottom, then heat over a medium-high heat.

 - When hot, add one layer of chicken and cook for 3 minutes on each side or until golden brown and cooked through.
 Remove onto a paper towel to rest.
 Add more oil, if needed, and cook the next batch of chicken.
 Repeat with the rest of the chicken.

 - In a medium mixing bowl, add the coconut aminos, soy sauce, vinegar, orange zest, orange juice, sweetener, and sesame seed oil.
 Set aside.

-- Into the same skillet, add 1 tbsp of oil, pressed garlic, ginger, and chili flakes, then cook for 30 seconds.
+- Into the same skillet, add 1 tablespoon of oil, pressed garlic, ginger, and chili flakes, then cook for 30 seconds.
 Then add the liquid mixture and bring to a light simmer.
 Cook, stirring occasionally, until the sauce starts to thicken.

 - When done, return the chicken to the skillet and toss well until fully covered in sauce.
 Serve!